noah-ginzburg/Roarm_CV_TicTacToe/README.md

     sudo apt update
     sudo apt install python3 python3-pip python3-venv build-essential

+*Note that git history got messed up during rebasing, and a duplicate commit can be seen - the first commit to the repo is titled "Initial commit - imported Waveshare codebase"

 # Workflow
 TCP: On a raspberry pi or any microcomputer, run the script csi_tcp.py.
 Ensure the tcp protocol is working over an internet connection.